Image credits: © Tesla.

 You'll see this very important part of the car every time you pop the trunk.
 It controls over 200 kW of electrical power during peak acceleration, enough power to illuminate 2,000 incandescent lightbulbs (or 10,000 compact fluorescents).
 The PEM performs several critical functions in the Tesla Roadster, including motor torque control, regenerative braking control, and charging.

-When you shift gears or accelerate in the Tesla Roadster, the PEM translates your commands into precisely timed voltages that tell the propulsion motor to respond wîth the proper speed and direction of rotation.
 Circuits within the PEM monitor temperatures, voltages, and currents for maximum or minimum limits by using a combination of hardware- and firmware-settable values.
 These circuits prevent damage to the PEM, ESS, or motor when a variance from nominal operating conditions is detected.

 During normal operation, the PEM monitors things like the voltage delivered by the ESS, the speed of rotation of the propulsion motor, and temperatures of the motor and power electronics.
 Should you like to know these things yourself, simply glance at the on-board Vehicle Display System.

-Efficiency & Performance Efficiency.
+Efficiency.
 Performance.
 Pick Two.

 Gone are the days when sports cars demanded a choice between efficiency and performance.
 Now it's no longer a zero-sum game.
-Instead, you get peak performance at every moment, wîth little mileage penalty.
+Instead, you get peak performance at every moment, with little mileage penalty.

 Instant Freedom

 The first time you drive the Tesla Roadster, prepare to be surprised.
 You're at freeway speed in seconds without even thinking about it.
-There's no clutch to contend wîth and no race-car driving techniques to perform.
+There's no clutch to contend with and no race-car driving techniques to perform.
 Just the touch of your foot and you're off, without any of the sluggishness of an automatic.

 How powerful is the acceleration?
 A quick story to illustrate.
 A favorite trick here at Tesla Motors is to invite a passenger along and ask him to turn on the radio.
 At the precise moment we ask, we accelerate.
 Our passenger simply can't sit forward enough to reach the dials.
 But who needs music when you're experiencing such a symphony of motion.